kubb-labs/kubb/docs/guide/tutorial/templates.md

 ## Step two

-Based on the type we now that we need to return a templates object with `client` and/or `operations`(see types.ts).
+Based on the type we know that we need to return a template object with `client` and/or `operations`(see types.ts).
 To make it possible to override the templates we need to add the following export.

 ::: tip
-Don't forget the default, in the future we will have multiple variants but default will be used as a fallback.
+Don't forget the `default`, in the future we will have multiple variants but the default will be used as a fallback.
 :::

 ::: code-group